 In order to improve attendance and hold students accountable for their absences, especially for those absences above and beyond the allowable number, students may be eligible for participation in the Credit Recovery Program.
 This program is an opportunity for identified students to attend after school recovery sessions for missed classes over the allotted number.
 For each class missed over the attendance limit, a student must attend an after school recovery session supervised by certified staff.
-There is a limit of 5 recovery sessions per class.
+There is a limit of five (5) recovery sessions per class.
 This is not for classes that a student has failed.
 If a student fulfills the requirements of the Credit Recovery Program and successfully earns back enough days to put them below the allowable absences threshold, credit will be restored in that particular course.

-State of Connecticut Attendance Policy (adopted June 27, 2012)
+State of Connecticut Attendance Policy (BOE Policy #5210: Attendance, Truancy and Chronic Absenteeism Adopted June 27, 2012)